AriIris/LinuxEasyCommandCenter/README.md

 file and put your password in the line 'put your password here'.

-To run this script create a Launcher on the Linux desktop or you can run the scipt in Terminal by typing at the $ python3 LinuxEasyCommandCenter.py
+To run this script create a Launcher on the Linux desktop or you can run the script in Terminal by typing at the $ python3 LinuxEasyCommandCenter.py